 We make aftermarket radiators from Ford Motor company blueprints and original radiators we have collected over the years.
 We do our best and want you to be satisfied with your radiator purchase.
-It is no secret Ford had production growth in 1928 and numerous design changes in 1929.
-Please read the section below to better understand why 28-29 Model A owners have more radiator fit problems than other production year.
+We are not rushed to make radiators and they are assembled one at a time.
+We use fixtures and jigs, we use original shells to located brackets and necks and pressure test radiator to 22-25#s.

-If you have any concerns about fit after reading this then send us your original radiator and we will build from your dimensions a replacement radiator that fits your specific car your frame and your shell.
+If you have any concerns about fit after reading this then STOP.
+Send us your original radiator and we will build from your dimensions a replacement radiator that fits your specific car your frame and your shell.

 Where the radiators were made

 Ford produced 1928 radiators in the Highland Park and then switched to the Green Island Plant in early 1929.
 Continued success required contracting with alternative manufacturers at the Long, Flintlock and McCord plants in mid 1929.

 Henry Ford was a clever businessman and constructed a popular product in the Model A. When his business took off, design changes were frequent.

 Inlet Height: Ford made a series of frame changes in each production year and introduced longer bolts and shims that raise the radiator.
 While shim thickness was never detailed in the Ford releases, the recommended bolts lengthen by as much as 1/4″.
 Shims may be required to raise your radiator and frame to align the inlet and water neck.
 Failure to install the shims may result in a neck to fan interference.